yozhgoor/cargo-temp/README.md

 [![dependencies status][deps-badge]][deps-url]
 ![licenses][licenses-badge]

 A CLI tool that allows you to create a new rust project in a temporary directory with already installed dependencies.

-![Cargo-temp demo][demo]

 ## Install